Cloud-Awesome/power-portal-gds-accelerator/documentation/installation.md

 If you have any other template installed (e.g. Partner portal, Employee self-service) then the upload will create a new set of records instead of updating the existing records.
 This is absolutely fine (in some respects could be better), but means you will have to update the target portal binding in the Power Apps portal admin center

 ![](assets/update_portal_binding.png)

+As usual, you may also have to reset the server side cache for changes to take affect.
+If CSS or other changes still don't take affect, try viewing the portal using 'In Private Browsing' to confirm that there aren't cached versions on your local machine

 For more info on authentication and other commands in the pac cli see here: [Power Apps Cli](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/powerapps-cli)